Where To Place A GPS Tracker

 Purse or Bag: Many GPS units can easily fit inside a purse or bag that the individual feels comfortable carrying.

-Vehicles: There are many ways that you can attach a tracking device to an elderly person's vehicle.
-This could be anything from an actual installable unit to small handheld devices that can be hidden from view.
+Vehicles: There are many ways you can attach a tracking device to an elderly person's vehicle.
+It could be anything from an actual installable unit to small handheld devices that can be hidden from view.

 Wheelchairs: Smaller units can be easily attached to a wheelchair, whether it is strapped to the framework itself or hidden within a bag, pack, or other pocket that may be sewn into the seat.
 With a bit of sewing work and self-adhesive straps, you could even attach a small GPS tracker under the actual seat of the chair.